MiguelMSandin/oligoN-design/README.md

 Here we are using the fasta file generated in the previous step and containing all potential primers/probes (`-f guinardia_PR2_m8_s001.fasta`) to search if it is present in the reference file (`-r reference.fasta`) allowing 0, 1 and 2 mismatches (`-m 2`).
 Again, we save the output file with parameters of the command (`-o guinardia_PR2_m8_s001_TP_m2.tsv`).

+We can now merge the outputs from **Step 2** and **Step 3** with the wrapper script [bindFindTest.sh](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/wrappers/bindFindTest.sh), so we can have a look at the complete output in a single file.
+Note this wrapper script understands that the two files contain the primers in matching order of appearance, as it is output from the original scripts.

 If you are interested in further exploring the hits allowing mismatches of a specific primer/probe you could use the wrapper script [extractMismatches.sh](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/wrappers/extractMismatches.sh).
 This will export a fasta file containing all sequences that matched the specific primer/probe with the selected number of mismatches.

 ## (3.1 Add a script to automatically filter probes)